Shirane Sen'ichi

-Baron Shirane Sen'ichi (白根 専一) was a politician and bureaucrat in Meiji period Empire of Japan.
+Baron Shirane Sen'ichi (白根 専一) was a Japanese politician and bureaucrat in the Meiji period.
 In 1907, he was raised to the rank and title of danshaku (baron) under the kazoku peerage system.

-Biography
+Early life and education

 Shirane was born in Hagi as the younger son of a samurai in the service of Chōshū Domain.
 He was educated at the domain’s Meirinkan academy.
 After the Meiji restoration, in 1868 he travelled to Tokyo and entered the Keio Gijuku, the predecessor to Keio University.
 On graduation, he accepted a bureaucratic position in the Ministry of Justice, but changed to the Home Ministry shortly thereafter.

+Political career

-He was appointed governor of Ehime Prefecture in 1888, and governor of Aichi Prefecture in 1889.
-After serving as Home Secretary under Saigō Tsugumichi during the 1st Yamagata Aritomo administration, he was one of twelve members of the government to be appointed to the Diet of Japan upon its opening in 1890.
-He continued in his post as Home Secretary under Shinagawa Yajirō in the 1st Matsukata Masayoshi administration (1891–1892).
-He assisted Shinagawa in using his authority as Home Minister to take police action to suppress opposition political party activities during the tumultuous Japanese General Election of 1892 by accusing candidates of sedition, and intimidating candidates and voters.
+Shirane was appointed Governor of Ehime Prefecture in 1888, and Governor of Aichi Prefecture in 1889.
+After serving as Vice Minister of Home Affairs under Saigō Tsugumichi during the First Yamagata Cabinet.
+He continued in his post under Shinagawa Yajirō in the First Matsukata Cabinet (1891–1892).
+He assisted Shinagawa in using his authority as Home Minister to take police action to suppress opposition political party activities during the tumultuous Japanese 1892 election by accusing candidates of sedition, and intimidating candidates and voters.
 Shinagawa came under much public criticism over the resulting riots and other public disturbances around Japan was forced to resign from his post.
-However, Shirane was not forced to resign as well despite his activities under Shingawa, and his constant attempts to undermine Shinagawa’s successor as Home Minister, Soejima Taneomi.
+Shirane was not initially forced to resign as well despite his activities under Shingawa, and his constant attempts to undermine Shinagawa’s successor as Home Minister, Soejima Taneomi.

-From October 9, 1895, to September 26, 1896, Shirane was appointed Minister of Communications under the 2nd Itō Hirobumi cabinet.
-On February 7, 1897 he was elevated to the kazoku peerage with the title of baron (danshaku), and on February 7, 1897, was appointed to a seat in the House of Peers, which he held to his death in June 1898 of gastric cancer.
+From 9 October 1895 to 26 September 1896, Shirane was appointed Minister of Communications under the Second Itō Cabinet.
+On 7 February 1897 he was elevated to the kazoku peerage with the title of baron (danshaku), and in July he elected to the House of Peers as a baronial member, a position he held to his death in June 1898 of gastric cancer.